You are here: Home » Health & Beauty » Tips for styling naturally curly hair

 The cut

 The right cut for you depends on your texture, on which spots are thicker than others, and on what look you want.
-Layers will give you a more rounded profile, whether you have loose, long waves or an afro, while a blunt cut will give you the “pyramid effect”, with the bottom of your hair being wider than the top.
-I was always afraid of layers even though I hated the pyramid effect, but my stylist advised a layered cut this time and she was right.
-The layered look is much sleeker than I expected.
+Layers will give you a more rounded profile, whether you have loose, long waves or an afro, while a blunt cut may give you the “pyramid effect”, with the bottom of your hair being wider than the top.

 Be prepared for whatever cut you get to take some getting used to!